 Children and adults may suffer less severe injuries, such as bruises, cuts, or scratches resulting from objects like faulty grocery carts.
 Children might also fall out of the grocery carts, which may cause injuries if they happen to land on the concrete floor and hit their heads.

 Supermarkets must use a duty of care.
-They must make sure that their property is safe enough for individuals to utilize without there being chances of sustaining injuries or illness.
+They must make sure that their property is safe enough for individuals to utilize without there being chances of sustaining injuries.
 The law primarily dictates that store owners must prevent foreseeable harm from occurring.

 Once you file a claim with the supermarket’s insurance company, you are required to show proof of the injuries you suffered on their property.
-If possible, try to gather:
+If possible, try to gather evidence, such as:

-Video footage from surveillance cameras.
-Ask the manager to show you the footage of how your injury happened.
+- Video footage from surveillance cameras.
+Ask the manager to show you the footage of the incident.

-Proof of lost wages.
-If you happened to miss work to treat your injury, you may ask your employer to provide you with a document indicating your lost wages.
+- Proof of lost wages.
+If you happen to miss work to treat your injury, you may ask your employer to provide you with a document indicating your lost wages.

 Accidents happen.
 If you were injured as a result of someone else’s negligence, you may be entitled to compensation for your losses.
 Below is a brief explanation of damages.
 Damages are a type of monetary award that is determined by a court of law to help compensate an aggrieved individual for any losses or injuries sustained as a result of someone’s negligence.

 Economic damages are intended to compensate a plaintiff for losses that a dollar amount can readily be attached to.
 Economic damages are calculated by determining the amount of out-of-pocket losses an aggrieved individual has or will expect to incur as a result of their injuries.

 - Medical Bills